The Best Baby Swings of 2023

 1. 4Moms mamaRoo 4 Baby Swing

 A small practical point is that the mamaRoo has a much smaller footprint than regular swings, making it less likely you will trip over the legs sticking out on the sides (like with the Fisher Price and Graco swings).
 The smartphone control of the swing was a luxury, but also very convenient if you're cooking or cleaning, post-c-section, or (god forbid) trying to take a nap!
 The mamaRoo supports babies from newborn up to 25 pounds or 6 months old.
 Like other baby swings, for safety reasons, you must stop using it once your baby starts to sit on their own.
 The weight limit is a bit low, but realistically your baby is more likely to hit 6 months old or begin sitting up long before they hit 25 pounds.
 The only exception to that is if your baby is in the 99.9th percentile for weight.
-Overall, this is an excellent, sleek, and good-looking swing/glider that your baby is likely to fall in love with (and fall asleep with!).
+Overall, this is an excellent, sleek, and good-looking swing/glider that your baby will love.
 It has all the right features and movements, and our long-term testing is going very well!
 Who else loves the mamaRoo baby swing?
 It's a top pick by our friends at Babylist, Babygearlab, WhatToExpect, and The Bump.
 Impressed?
 You can check out the 4Moms mamaRoo 4 Baby Swing here!

 The Munchkin Baby Swing uses a smooth and soothing motion that is unique for this list, offering a relatively natural side-to-side sway while maintaining a very compact footprint more similar to a bouncer.
 Also somewhat unique is the Bluetooth feature, allowing you to use an app on your phone to play your (and hopefully your baby's!) favorite music.
 The Munchkin Swing also includes a small remote control so you don't need to crouch down and use the buttons on the swing to turn it on or off, change the swing intensity, or change the music.
 Finally, Munchkin markets this swing as lightweight and portable, owing to the lightweight frame and ability to pop off the seat for flat storage.
 We got our hands on the Munchkin Swing (thanks for the sample, Munchkin!) in the middle of last year and put it to the test with 2-month and 4-month-old babies.